IamSoo/iamsoo/README.md

 I like to design, plan and discuss about bigdata stack & the recent trends.
 Like spark, flink, kafka, hudi etc

 ### Contact 🤝
-✍️ You can reach out to me on LinkedIn https://www.linkedin.com/in/soonam-kalyan-panda/
+✍️ You can reach out to me on LinkedIn https://www.linkedin.com/in/soonam-kalyan-panda/ or via https://iamsoo.github.io/